I wake up with a piercing headache, waves of pain crashing against my mind, then receding, only to come back again even stronger than before.

 Did they move me somewhere while I was unconscious?

-A tingle suddenly slowly climbs up my limbs, then spreads throughout the rest of my body.
+A tingle slowly climbs up my limbs, then spreads throughout the rest of my body.
 It’s probably a hopeful sign that my paralysis is wearing off, but the sensation of it is unbearable.
 It’s as though millions of tiny insects are crawling inside my body.
-I’m almost thankful that I still can’t move, because otherwise, I would most likely claw my own skin off in order to try and make it stop.
+I’m almost thankful that I still can’t move because otherwise, I would most likely claw my own skin off to try and make it stop.